Skip to Main Content

 Acknowledgement

-Where you have used generative AI to assist you with your assignment, you usually should acknowledge this.
+Where you have used generative AI to assist you with your assignment, you must acknowledge this.
 An acknowledgement might look something like this:

-Whilst the writing is my own and I take responsibility for all errors, ChatGPT was used to create the initial section structure for this essay.
+Whilst the writing is my own and I take responsibility for all errors, ChatGPT 4o mini was used to create the initial section structure for this essay.

 In other cases it may be more appropriate to acknowledge your use of generative AI tools in a way more akin to a “methods” section of a research paper:

-Initial text provided using ChatGPT.
-(2023, February 14).
-Prompt: “What procedures should be taken to avoid the mis-use of generative A.I. in education”.
-Or First draft of introduction generated by Microsoft Word Editor Summary tool.
-(2023, February 14).
+Initial text provided using ChatGPT 4o mini on October 25, 2024 with the prompt: “What procedures should be taken to avoid the mis-use of generative A.I. in education”.

 More information about generative artificial intelligence can be found: